Kanti Khadka

 Everest base camp falls under one of the most popular treks in Nepal.
-Gateway to the highest mountain in the world, Everest base camp trek is the most sought after trekking destination in the world.
+Gateway to the highest mountain in the world, Everest base camp trek is the most sought-after trekking destination in the world.
 The base camp flaunts magnificent up-close views of Mount Everest.
-In addition, it also opens up to the splendid views of other peaks such as Mt.Lhotse, Choyu, Makalu and many more.
+In addition, it also opens up splendid views of other peaks such as Mt.Lhotse, Cho Oyu, Makalu, and many more.

-The trek itself is very diverse with varying landscapes of lush green meadows, dense forests to close up views of pristine mastiffs.
-Passing through Sherpa villages, the difficulty of the trek depends upon the number of days and the route.
-It usually takes 2 weeks to complete the journey thus, anyone physically fit can complete the trek to Everest base camp.
+The trek is very diverse, with varying landscapes of lush green meadows and dense forests to close-up views of pristine mastiffs.
+Passing through Sherpa villages, the trek's difficulty depends upon the number of days and the route.
+It usually takes 2 weeks to complete the journey; thus, anyone physically fit can complete the trek to Everest base camp.

-Altitude is often the problem while on this trek.
-The trail route elevates up to 5,364m, risks of altitude sickness are very high in case the length of the trek is inadequate without ample time for acclimatization.
+Altitude is often a problem on this trek.
+The trail route elevates up to 5,364m, and the risks of altitude sickness are very high if the length of the trek is inadequate without ample time for acclimatization.

 The Everest base camp trek is the complete blend of the thrilling trail with beautiful landscapes leading to spectacular scenery.
 Here is the complete guide to the Everest Base camp trek.

-Everest Base Camp falls in the mountainous part of Nepal.
-The altitude is quite high while trekking to Everest Base Camp.
-The altitude elevates up to 4000meters resulting in variation of weather in various places along the trek.
-The higher the elevation the unpredictable the weather gets.
-Thus, it's wise to start preparing as per elevation.
+Everest Base Camp is in the mountainous part of Nepal.
+The altitude is quite high while trekking to Everest Base Camp, up to 4000 meters, resulting in weather variations in various places along the trek.
+The higher the elevation, the more unpredictable the weather gets.
+Thus, it's wise to start preparing according to elevation.

 Everest has four seasons- summer, spring, autumn, and winter.

-December, January, and February are the months when there is winter in EBC.
+December, January, and February are the months when winter occurs in EBC.
 During this season, it is common to experience a minimum amount of rainfall in the Everest region.
-The most stunning pictures of the mountains are captured in this season.
-But due to heavy snowfall, some trekking routes are closed during this season.
+This season also captures the most stunning pictures of the mountains.
+However, due to heavy snowfall, some trekking routes are closed during this season.

-The classic Everest Base Camp trek starts from Lukla.
-Lukla has an altitude of 2800 meters.
-From Lukla, there will be various stops to stay overnight and eventually complete the classic EBC trek in around 2 weeks’ time.
+The classic Everest Base Camp trek starts from Lukla, which is at an altitude of 2800 meters.
+From Lukla, various overnight stops will be made, and the trek will eventually be completed in around two weeks.

 Mostly, the altitude of the places in the EBC trek is more than 3000 meters.
 More interestingly, there are various trekking options in the Everest region.
-So, trekking there might take more or less than 2 weeks depending upon the trekking packages.
+So, trekking there might take more or less 2 weeks, depending on the trekking packages.

 So, with different trekking packages comes variations in places along the trek and altitudes as well.